 These ideas, concepts, and technologies need to be simplified by clearly showing how it’s been progressively translated into simple, inclusive and scalable solutions for an average citizen.
 When government creates an enabling environment by solving predominant challenges in their constituency using these technologies, they are creating memorable brand experiences.

 The hallmark of true leadership is when you give others the enabling environment, platform, and resources to also effect change.
 Considering the fact that 50% of the world is connected online, public service leaders should be focused on an inclusive approach to technology.

 It is important for leaders to consistently seek out ways to improve existing programs, resources, and professional development.

 Policy making and implementation that will equip the technological ecosystem for youths to develop the needed skills to thrive on a global scale should be prioritized.

-Women and Girls should not be restricted from participating in the digital millenium, by allowing them access quality education.
+Women and Girls should not be restricted from participating in the digital Millenium, by allowing them access to quality education.

-Just like Tamnay Bakashi, the youngest Artificial Intelligence expert who believes that, “as tech grows we need people to developed them — the youth.”
+Just like Tamnay Bakashi, the youngest Artificial Intelligence expert who believes that “as tech grows we need people to develop them — the youth.”
 He has the goal to teach 100,000 coders and he is currently now at the 8,000th mark.
-The world needs more Tamnay Bakashi or even Kelvin Doe, a Sierra Leoner who started building electronics from scrap materials he found at dump sites.
+The world needs more Tamnay Bakashi or even Kelvin Doe, a Sierra Leonean who started building electronics from scrap materials he found at dump sites.

 When the right infrastructure is put in place, more countries would move from just importing technology, to also exporting technology.
-Creating simple and sustainable solutions that is trans-formative to millions of lives.
+Creating simple and sustainable solutions that are trans-formative to millions of lives.